muugumuugu/muSe/GUIDE.md

 			```
 		+ Visit your repo and Create a Pull request.
 			+ ![]
-			+ choose the base as muSe/shelvingarea and
+			+ choose the base as muSe/community and
 			+ write a message and confirm creating a pull request.
 	+ to keep the shelf maintained i keep removing files from there into the music folder, so it would be advisable to add my repo as another remote, and to fetch from it time to time.
-		+ git pull remote shelvingarea
+		+ git pull remote community
 	+ you can create a new branch from here again, that's best git practice
 		```
-		git checkout shelvingarea
+		git checkout community
 		git checkout -b contribution-by-your-username-newdate
 		git branch -d  contribution-by-your-username-olddate
 		```